nuigroup/ccv-wxwidgets/branches/wxCCV/README.txt

 To complie, use the following command in uxix shell:
   $ make -f Makefile.osx

+== Complie under Linux ==
+Require:
+  wxWidgets

+If you are using Ubuntu, you could use apt to install binary wxWidgets:
+  $ sudo aptitude install libwxgtk2.8-dev

+To complie, use the following command in uxix shell:
+  $ make -f Makefile.linux

-== Notes & Tips ==
+== Documents ==
-1. Compiling wxWidgets need a long time.
-For windows users, you can download the binary wxWidgets from http://wxpack.sourceforge.net
-2. If you want to build documents, you need install doxygen and use the following command:
+If you want to build documents, you need install doxygen and use the following command:
    $ make -f Makefile.yourplatform doc